 - If your camper is nervous about their first session at camp, be sure to talk about how fun it will be and how much they have to look forward to!
 (This can be of great help in preventing homesickness.)

-- On the occasion that a cabin is split into two, campers may want to send in a bunkmate request form; fill these out in your My CYJ account.
+- On the occasion that a cabin is split into two, campers may want to send in a Bunk Request form; fill these out in your My CYJ account.

 - Parents planning on flying their children as unaccompanied minors should be sure to check their airline’s policies and inform us of your plans.